-Why life is based on carbon.
+Why is life based on carbon?
 Types of organic compounds.
 Shapes of molecules, stereochemistry and chirality.
 The importance of chirality in biological systems and drug design.
 Reactions of organic compounds, concepts of reactivity in terms of energy and steric control.
-Survey of the reactions of important functional groups in organic chemistry with examples from biological processes and the synthesis of new materials.
+Survey of reactions of functional groups in organic chemistry with examples from biological processes and the synthesis of new materials.